jzhoulab/Seqstr/README.md

 # Seqstr Documentation
-## Contents

-- [Seqstr format](#Seqstr-format)
-- [Output format](#Output-format)
-- [Symbols and terms](#Symbols-and-terms)
-- [Python implementation usage](#Python-implementation-usage)

 Seqstr (pronounced as seq-string) is a lightweight tool to compile string input into genomic sequences.
-It is designed to provide a simple and flexible way to specify long genomic sequence that can be used for downstream analysis.
+It is designed to provide a concise and flexible way to specify long genomic sequence that can be used for downstream analysis.
+It can be used for example for web server interfaces to avoid transferring long genomic sequences.
 Seqstr allows using a combination of genome interval coordinates, raw sequence nucleotides and specifying mutations.
 It is flexible in parsing many sections of string inputs together into a single coherent output sequence.
 Seqstr can also render multiple sequences outputs for downstream comparisons.

 Seqstr is also a format specification, which can be implemented in different languages.
 We also provide a test suite for verifying an implementation.

+## Contents

+- [Seqstr format](#Seqstr-format)
+- [Output format](#Output-format)
+- [Symbols and terms](#Symbols-and-terms)
+- [Python implementation usage](#Python-implementation-usage)

 ## Seqstr format
 ### Genomic interval